 When the ECU is unlocked, the left / right arrows scroll through the program selection options.
 The LT software has four memories called memCALs, which allow for the storage and retrieval of different set-ups.
-These memories are kept on the Laptop Adapter that plugs into the cable connecting the ECU to the laptop, or on the LT Series Handset.
-Note that these memories cannot be accessed with the standard handset; see your MicroTech dealer for an LT Series Handset if you wish to use the memCAL feature with a handset.
+These memories are stored on a memory chip in the Laptop Adapter that plugs into the cable connecting the ECU to the laptop, or in the LT Series Handset.
+Note that these memories cannot be accessed with the standard (MT or DIGI) Handset; see your MicroTech dealer for an LT Series Handset if you wish to use the memCAL feature with a handset.

-The memCALs are accessed by using the left / right arrows to scroll to the required function, then pressing "P" or "M" on the keyboard and holding the button down for two seconds, e.g. holding the button down for two seconds when the display reads "Save to memCAL#3" would store the current settings in memCAL 3.
+The memCALs are accessed by using the left / right arrows to scroll to the desired memory area (memcal 1 - 4), then pressing "P" or "M" on the keyboard and holding the button down for two seconds, e.g. holding the button down for two seconds when the display reads "Save to memCAL#3" would store the current settings in memCAL 3.
 While a program is being saved or loaded, the display will read "Saving Program.."; once finished, the display will read "ProgrammingPASSED", then return to the main ID screen.